LionelDraghi/ArchiCheck/docs/tests/precedences_rules.md

   Expected :
 ```
-Warning : LB.Y (in LB layer) uses LC.Z that is neither in the same layer, nor in the lower LC layer
+Warning : src/lb-y.ads:3: LB.Y (in LB layer) uses Interfaces that is neither in the same layer, nor in the lower LC layer
-Error : LB.Y is in LB layer, and so shall not use LA.X in the upper LA layer
+Warning : src/lb-y.ads:4: LB.Y (in LB layer) uses Interfaces.Java that is neither in the same layer, nor in the lower LC layer
-Warning : LB.Y (in LB layer) uses LA.X that is neither in the same layer, nor in the lower LC layer
+Error : src/lb-y.ads:6: LB.Y is in LB layer, and so shall not use LA.X in the upper LA layer
 ```

-** Precedence rules unit test / Declaration of a component already existing in code [Failed](tests_status.md#failed)**
+ Precedence rules unit test / Declaration of a component already existing in code [Successful](tests_status.md#successful)

 ##  Precedence rules unit test / Alowing a child of forbidden unit